andela-technology/qualified-embed/CONTRIBUTING.md

 The Qualified codebase has a few references to the script.
 Update all JSDeliver links (`git grep jsdelivr`) to use the latest script tag.

 https://github.com/qualified/embed-demos also uses the script tag and should be updated accordingly.

+Update the script tags within the jsdocs here as well.